michaelmcandrew/civicrm-user-guide-gitbook/website-integration/integrating-with-drupal.md

 could:

 1. Select criteria for what Contact data will be displayed such as:
- a.
-Organization contacts only
+ * Organization contacts only
- b.
-That are tagged 'Partner' in CiviCRM
+ * That are tagged 'Partner' in CiviCRM
- c.
-That have a membership of status 'New' or 'Current'
+ * That have a membership of status 'New' or 'Current'
 2. Choose which data will be shown such as:
- a.
-Organization name
+  * Organization name
- b.
-State/Province
+  * State/Province
- c.
-Website
+  * Website
- d.
-Phone number
+  * Phone number
 3. Choose to show the data in either table or paragraph format
 4. Allow the public to filter the results themselves by State/Province